zushu/homework/README.md

 # homework

-some homework from metu ceng.
+some homework from METU computer engineering.